tatalo00/PolovniSatovi/web/docs/VERCEL_DEPLOYMENT.md

 ### Email Not Working

 **Solution:**
-1. Verify `RESEND_API_KEY` is set in Vercel
+1. Verify `BREVO_API_KEY` is set in Vercel
-2. Check Resend dashboard for email logs
+2. Check Brevo dashboard for email logs
-3. Verify domain is verified in Resend (for production)
+3. Verify domain is verified in Brevo (for production)

 ### Images Not Loading